rudrix19/PH2233_Physics-Lab-II/Brewster_Angle.md

 Comparing this with the standard refractive index of glass (≈ 1.50), the percentage error was 4.8%.
 The result is reasonably close to the accepted value, confirming the validity of Brewster's law and the reliability of the experimental method.

 ## Discussion
-A crucial aspect of this experiment was the controlled use of a polariser and an analyser, which ensured accurate identification of the Brewster angle.

 The polariser was used to convert the initially unpolarised light from the source into plane-polarised light.
 For Brewster's law verification, the incident light must be predominantly p-polarised (with the electric field parallel to the plane of incidence).
 Only the p-polarised component undergoes zero reflection at the Brewster angle.
 If the incident beam contains a significant s-component, the reflected intensity will not reduce to a sharp minimum, thereby increasing experimental uncertainty.

 The analyser, placed in the path of the reflected beam, served two essential purposes: